Edward Bechly: Role in Ray Lamphere confession

 In his 16-page narrative "Lanphere's Confession", using the pen name Edward Beckly, the author recounts his secret assignment from Walter Howey, City Editor of the Chicago Tribune to travel to Mount Pleasant, Iowa to meet with Iowa Wesleyan University president Edwin A Schell.
-His objective was to obtain exclusive access, for the Chicago Tribune, to the signed confession of Ray Lamphere who was central to the famous Belle Gunness serial murderess case.
+His objective was to obtain exclusive access, for the Chicago Tribune, to the signed confession of Ray Lamphere who was central to the famous Belle Gunness serial murderer case.
 In 1908 farm hand Ray Lamphere was charged with murder and arson for the burning of the Gunness farm house, and on November 26, he was sentenced to a 20-year term at the Indiana State Prison in Michigan City, Indiana.
 While in prison, Lamphere called for Reverend Edwin Schell who was then minister of the Methodist church of LaPorte, Indiana.
 Realizing the importance, Reverend Schell recorded Lamphere's verbal confession on paper, had him sign it, and then sealed it and locked it in his personal safe.
 Ray Lamphere subsequently died in prison on December 30, 1909.

 Reporter Beckly took the first available train to Mount Pleasant, Iowa to meet with Edwin Schell.
 In the president's office, he tried to convey why it was vitally important to release the information held within the confession of Ray Lamphere.
 President Schell's counter argument was that a confession made to a minister is a sacred and privileged communication, and that the document must remain in safekeeping.
 With that said the meeting ended, but the president asked Beckly to return after lunch to meet again.
 When Beckly returned Schell informed him that he had sent a telegram to Bishop William Fraser McDowell requesting guidance on the matter, and to stay local until the response arrived.
 The following day the telegram response from the Bishop was to 'use personal judgement'.
 President Schell called for Beckly and agreed to provide the confession document which was locked in his safe at home.
 At the president's residence, Schell's wife became aware of the purpose of the visit and refused to allow the document to be released stating that 'this would not be right with the church'.
 Reporter Beckly took the first available train back to Chicago empty-handed.